 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Tuya Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – TUYA

-/EIN News/ -- NEW YORK, Sept.
-17, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Tuya Inc. (NYSE: TUYA) pursuant and/or traceable to the registration statement and related prospectus (collectively, the “Registration Statement”) issued in connection with Tuya’s March 2021 initial public offering (the “IPO”) of the important October 11, 2022 lead plaintiff deadline.
+NEW YORK, Sept.
+17, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Tuya Inc. TUYA pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with Tuya's March 2021 initial public offering (the "IPO") of the important October 11, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Tuya securities pursuant and/or traceable to the Registration Statement you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.